Bunyore

 Bunyore is a locality in the Vihiga County in the western province of Kenya.
 It is largely inhabited by Luhya, who speak the OLunyole dialect of the Luhya language.
-In the local language, the place is known as Ebunyore and its people as the Abanyore (the descendants of Nyore).
+In the local language, the place is known as Ebunyore and its people as the Abanyore (the descendants of Anyore).
 It is divided into eight locations namely Central Bunyore, West Bunyore, South Bunyore, South-West Bunyore, East Bunyore, North Bunyore, North East Bunyore, and Wekhomo.
 Prior to 1990, Bunyore was under Kakamega District, divided into East and West Bunyore locations.
 As population increased, the former West Bunyore was split into Central, West, South and South West locations while the former East Bunyore was split into North, North East, Wekhomo and East Bunyore locations in order to better serve the people.

 Bunyore is home to the national headquarters of the Church of God in Kenya, Bunyore Girls’ High School and Kima School of Theology all of which are located at Kima.
 A significant town in Bunyore is Luanda, Kenya, located on the Kisumu-Busia Highway.
 Maseno University, in the neighboring Maseno town, is less than 6 miles from Kima.